ChrickeR/chricker.github.io/_posts/assignments/2018-10-01-cheif-architect.md

 It also changed and developed the business processes and business offers both within the organization and externally.

-One of the biggest changes was the creation of "Business Services", cross functional teams that included both business and developement competences to be able to act quick within a specified domain with a clear RACI model.
-The teams where staffed by self selection where the product owner first pitch their product and then every individual by them self selected the product the
+One of the biggest changes was the creation of "Business Products", cross functional teams that included both business and developement competences to be able to act quick within a specified domain based on the business capabillity map with a clear RACI model.
+The teams where staffed by self selection with no management interferance.
+The process in short, the product owner first pitch their product and then every individual by them self selected the product they wanted to work with.
+We did this in close cooperation with product management and was a big step in the digialization journey.

-## Ökad digital samverkan i ekosystemet

-Huvudansvarig arkitekt för arkitektur och lösningsförslag för det strategiskainitiativet "Veta vem den försäkrade är".

-Uppdraget innefattade samverkan med externa partners i ekosystemet, affärsarkitektur, verksamhetsarkitektur och lösningsarkitektur vilket inkluderarprocessutveckling, informationsmodellering, integrationer samt systemarkitekturför modernisering av skadesystem.

-## Plattformshjälp – DevOps

-Stöd till projektet från ett arkitekturperspektiv kring angreppssätt, produktvaloch struktur kring plattformshjälp till utvecklingsteam och DevOps kultur.

-Uppdraget innefattade
-styrgruppsarbete samt att stötta projekt och team iförstudie och implementation.

-## Stöd till utvecklingsteam

-Som chefsarkitekt har jag haft daglig kontakt med utvecklingsteam i olikalösnings och designdiskussioner.

-## IT-revisioner

-Uppdraget innefattade att stötta interna och externa revisorer och IT-organisationen kring lösningar och dokumentation.
+The archiecture team had daily close contact with the teams and in most cases also a team member to drive the solution against the target architecture using the guiding principles.

-## Dataskyddsprocessen
+## Audits

-Uppdraget innefattade att stötta dataskyddsfunktionen och Afa Försäkringsverksamheter kring processutveckling, implementation och genomförandeav processer kopplat till dataskydd och de registrerades rättigheter.
+The architecture team also supported internal and external auditors to guide them in solutions and documentation.

+## Data protection and GDPR

+The architecture team also supported the data protection function and business domains around process development, implementation and implementation of processes linked to data protection.

+And ofcourse we did al lot more :)